TUESDAY'S SCRIPT TIP:

 Loglines are all about the story idea.
 That generic advice that Hollywood is looking for a "good story, well told" is true - but there is so much competition what they really want is a *great story* well told... and the logline (or your "elevator pitch") is all about the great story part.
 Once they read your script, they'll discover your great characters and great dialogue and great scenes and all of the other "well told" elements.
 But a logline is just the "great story" part.
 So, let's look at this from their point of view...

 You are a film producer looking for your next screenplay.
 You know that the average film costs $106.7 million by the time it reaches the screen at your local cinema.
 You know that the cinema chain gets around half of ticket income.
 You know that a star might have some sort of deal that pays them a percentage of profit - and that means the star's hand is in *your* pocket.
 Oh, and the studio is going to charge a bunch of bogus overhead that also takes money from your pocket.
-So you don't want to make a movie that makes twice its cost back, you want to make at least three to four times the cost... so that you might end up with enough money to pay the mortgage on that house you bought in Malibu two years ago.
+So you don't want to make a movie that makes twice or three times its cost back, you want to make at least four to five times the cost... so that you might end up with enough money to pay the mortgage on that house you bought in Malibu two years ago.

 That means, the script you buy has to sell a whole bunch of tickets - and you really want a "Four Quadrant" screenplay - one that appeals to all 4 segments of the ticket buying audience: 15-25 year old males, 15-25 year old females, Males over 25 and Females over 25.
 Oh, and it has to appeal to them based on a 30 second TV spot and some 3 minute trailers.
 Oh, and we are still in the tail end of a recession and even though box office is *up*, serious films like HURT LOCKER flopped and dopey escapism like TRANSFORMERS 3 actually made money.
 People already go to the cinema to escape their problems, but when times are tough that seems like the *only* reason why they go to the cinema.
 They want to see stories that transport them into another world like AVATAR or deal with problems that are larger than life like AVENGERS.